 Eric Bolling, Accused Of Texting Lewd Messages & Photos To Colleagues, Suspended By Fox News

-Eric Bolling, a longtime host at Fox News, allegedly sent an unsolicited photo of his penis via text message to at least two colleagues at Fox Business and one colleague at Fox News, a dozen sources told reporters.
+Eric Bolling, a longtime host at Fox News, allegedly sent an unsolicited photo of his penis via text message to at least two colleagues at Fox Business and one colleague at Fox News, a dozen sources told The Huffington Post.
 Fox News suspended Bolling pending its investigation.

 Eric Bolling Scandal News